kerti/evm/README.md

   like.
 * Invoke the `addBall` endpoint and observe the result.
 A single ball will added randomly into any one of the available Containers attached to the Player.
-Do this until one of the Containers is full
+Do this until one of the Containers is full.
 * Once one of the Containers is full, you cannot invoke `addBall` on a Player because he is now ready to play.